anlutro/laravel-settings/README.md

 ?>
 ```

-#### JSON
+### JSON

 You can modify the path used on run-time using `Setting::setPath($path)`.

-#### Extension
+### Custom stores

-This package uses the Laravel 4 Manager class under the hood, so it's easy to add your own custom session store driver if you want to store in some other way.
+This package uses the Laravel `Manager` class under the hood, so it's easy to add your own custom session store driver if you want to store in some other way.
 All you need to do is extend the abstract `SettingStore` class, implement the abstract methods and call `Setting::extend`.

 ```php
 <?php